 My diet is based limiting the amount of food I eat by a third, taking omega 3 supplements, olive oil, eating lots of fruits and vegetables, avoiding bread and pasta, and more importantly fasting 15 days in a month.
-I have noticed that fasting improves my focus and free more time for work as I won’t be eating or drinking for the whole day.
+I have noticed that fasting improves my focus and free more time for work as I won’t be eating or drinking during daytime.

 3- Sleeping & waking up early and napping daily

-Healthy sleep hygiene is key to being productive at work.
-As a result, I boosted my energy level and I was able to improve the quality of my work.
+Healthy sleep hygiene is the key to being productive at work.
+As a result, I boosted my energy level and I was able to improve my work quality.
 I also was able to work more hours daily by sleeping early and waking early.
 I am committed to sleeping before 10 pm and waking before sunrise.
 Napping at noon restores my energy level to continue working on my project for the rest of the day.

 4- Having long term goals